charmplusplus/charm/doc/quickstart.rst

 A Charm++ application consists of collections of chares (such as chare arrays) distributed among the processors of the system.

+Each chare has a **proxy** associated to it, through which other chares can invoke entry methods.
+This proxy is exposed through the **thisProxy** member variable, which can be sent to other chares, allowing them to invoke entry methods on this chare.

 Each Charm++ application consists of at least two files, a *Charm interface* (`.ci`) file, and a normal C++ file.
 The interface file describes the parallel interface of the application